 General Education Requirements

 Students must satisfy the university and college general education requirements.
-Courses in chemistry may be used to meet the university’s science and mathematics area requirement.
+Courses in chemistry may be used to meet the university’s mathematics and life/natural science requirement.
 The college’s foreign language requirement fulfills the departmental requirements for B.A. candidates.
 B.S. degree candidates are not required to take a foreign language: however, the American Chemical Society (ACS) states that the study of a foreign language is recommended, especially for students planning to pursue graduate studies in chemistry.

 Chemistry majors may not take required chemistry, mathematics, or physics courses on a satisfactory/unsatisfactory basis.